 The practice had clear arrangements when patients needed to be referred to other dental or health care professionals.

-The practice supported staff to complete training relevant to their roles, however they need to develop systems to help them monitor this.
+The practice supported staff to complete training relevant to their roles and had systems to help them monitor this.

 Are services caring?

 We found that this practice was providing caring services in accordance with the relevant regulations.